Monuments have no voice. They have us.

 “They are unpaid for months, and that is a great problem,” Tzagkaraki said.
 “I’m waiting for more thieves in the museums, but they don’t care.”

-One group that said it does care about the theft of Greece’s patrimony is the Police Antiquities Squad.
+One group that said it does care about the theft of Greece’s heritage is the Police Antiquities Squad.
 Dimos Kouzilos, a deputy director, worked narcotics for 17 years before joining the squad.
 He said he fell in love with the work immediately.

 Kouzilos said Greece’s troubles are definitely causing an increase in lootings and robberies.